 In addition to federal grants, Medicare and Medicaid, there are a number of other government-funded programs that may be able to offer assistance with cancer costs.
 These include state-sponsored children’s health insurance programs, veterans and military benefits, and a variety of financial support programs for low-income women being treated for breast and cervical cancer.

 Though you took your life insurance policy out with the idea of taking care of your loved ones in the future, it may provide you with a valuable source of ready cash that you need right now.
 Life insurance loans through Fifth Season Financial are available to those who have been diagnosed with advanced stage illness and can provide a large percentage of your policy’s death benefit in just a few days’ time.
 There are multiple advantages to life insurance loans, including the fact that the lender assumes the payments of your loan going forward and that any remaining death benefit is still slated for your named beneficiary.
+Apply Now

 Many retirement plans offer the ability to withdraw funds early and without incurring a penalty when you meet the IRS definition of disability.
 As with life insurance loans, the balance in your plan will still go to your beneficiary upon your death.